Overview

 In addition to being able to specify local HTML files, you can also add

-property.
+HTML dynamically to your WebViews via the html property.
 This can be used for adding everything from simple styled text

 to a full fledged webpage.
 Here's how you would specify HTML in your own

-var win = Ti.UI.createWindow(); var webview = Ti.UI.createWebView({ html: '<html><body><p>Here is my paragraph</p></body></html>' }); win.add(webview); win.open(); |
+var win = Ti.UI.createWindow();var webview = Ti.UI.createWebView({ html: '<html><body><p>Here is my paragraph</p></body></html>'});win.add(webview);win.open(); |

 One additional, and extremely powerful, bit of functionality available

-is the ability for your local web content to be able to communicate bidirectionally
+to you with local WebViews is the ability for your local web content to be able to communicate bidirectionally

 with your Titanium code via application level events.
 What this means is

-can be shared with your native Titanium code, and vice versa.
+that interactions and data from your WebViews can be shared with your native Titanium code, and vice versa.
 This will

 be discussed in more detail in the Communication Between WebViews and Titanium section.